 Even though the dream sequence dominates all discussions about this episode, Chase’s foray into Tony’s subconscious doesn’t actually begin until we’re about 20 minutes into the hour.
 The episode begins with a shot of Tony grunting and sweating his way through sex, and for a moment we might think that it is Carmela wriggling beneath him.
 But the William Wegman prints on the wall are a giveaway that this is Valentina’s home.
 After their lovemaking, Valentina goes to the kitchen to cook up some Eggbeaters with Tabasco.
-In a cruel irony, it is when she turns her attention away from the stove to complain about Tony’s lack of attention to her that her kimono catches on fire.
+In a cruel irony, she turns her attention away from the stove to complain about Tony’s lack of attention to her, and that inattention causes her kimono catches on fire.
 Tony quickly douses the flames.
 In a clever cut, the camera lingers on Valentina’s blaring smoke alarm and then cuts to Blundetto exhaling smoke and dousing his cigarette:

 Angelo Garepe comes by the gambling den that Blundetto is running to give him a signboard that reads “Because I’m the Boss…That’s Why!”
 Afterwards, he goes to buy a toy, possibly for his grandchild (we might remember from a previous episode that Angelo enjoys being a grandfather).
 On the way home he gets pulled over by the Leotardo brothers, Billy and Phil.
 The imagery of Angelo being murdered in the trunk of Phil’s car is indelible: Angelo begs for his life behind a bloodied plastic wrap before Phil ruthlessly sinks two bullets into him.
 But the scene is also notable because it is almost certainly making a reference to the killing of Billy Batts in the movie GoodFellas.
 (Frank Vincent plays the whacker now but he was the whackee in film.)